 - a.
 Included in the access list for the CA and RA sites - b.
 Included in the access list for physical access to the CA and RA system - c.
-Given a certificate for the performance of their CA or RA role - d.
+Given a certificate for the performance of their CA or RA role d.
 Given a user account on the CA or RA system

-Each of these certificates and accounts (with the exception of the CA signing certificates) is:
+Each of these certificates and accounts (except for the CA signing certificates) is:

 - a.
-Personal and directly attributable to the Trusted Person; - b.
-Restricted to actions authorised for that role through the use of CA and RA software, operating system and procedural controls.
+Personal and directly attributable to the Trusted Roles; - b.
+Restricted to actions authorised for that role in respective CA and RA software, operating system, and procedural controls.